Ghadaq1/InterX-12/README.md

 # interjection-emotion-dataset: InterX-12

-This repository contains resources from an ongoing research project on emotion detection in non-lexical interjections across three languages:
+This repository contains resources from an ongoing research project on emotion detection in interjections across three languages:
 **Arabic, English, and Turkish**.

 ## Dataset Overview